hsk81/quotestream/README.md

 ``` sh
 ./py zmq.sub -a 'ipc:///tmp/7777' -a 'ipc:///tmp/9999' | ./py reduce.ratio -p lhs-volatility rhs-volatility -r ratio | grep "rhs-volatility" | ./py alias -m rhs-volatility volatility | ./py map.exp -p last -r price | ./py map.now -r now | ./py filter -i timestamp -i now | ./py reduce.diff -p now -r dt -n 2 > /tmp/dt.log
 ```
-which combines the former three tool chains into a single one and measures how fast the quote stream is flowing using `map/now.py` and `reduce/return.py` (which is a simple subtraction operation).
-We omitted `trade/alpha.py` to investigate how fast the system can process the quote stream just *before* feeding it into the actual trading strategy; plus in all cases we omitted verbose printing.
+which combines the former three tool chains into a single one and measures how fast the quote stream is flowing using `map.now` and `reduce.diff`.
+We omitted `trade.alpha` to investigate how fast the system can process the quote stream just *before* feeding it into the actual trading strategy; plus in all cases we omitted verbose printing.

 Chain combination/merging did help to improve performance by pushing the bulk of the measurements below 1ms towards 0.1ms.
 Our simulation tries to keep an average speed of 1ms, but we observe a range between 0.1ms and 100ms where the apparent average speed still hovers around 1ms.